-5. In the consolidated fiscal year, the Company finalized the provisional accounting treatment for the business combination, and the related key management indices for the previous consolidated fiscal year are based on the amounts after the significant revision of the initial allocation of acquisition costs due to the finalization of the provisional accounting treatment was reflected.
+5. In the consolidated fiscal year ended March 31, 2023, the Company conducted provisional accounting treatment for a business combination, and the related key management indices for the previous consolidated fiscal year are based on the amounts after the significant revision of the initial allocation of acquisition costs due to the finalization of the provisional accounting treatment was reflected.